andreivcodes/andreiv.com/src/content/projects/proposals.app.md

 **discourse** (Rust) - Syncs with Discourse forums to track proposal discussions, edits, and community sentiment.
 Runs full refreshes every 6 hours and catches updates every minute.

 **mapper** (Rust) - The brain that groups related content.
 Uses LLM embeddings to link forum discussions with their corresponding on-chain proposals and Snapshot polls.
-Also calculates karma scores based on participation.
+Also responsible of mapping voter wallets to Discourse users using KarmaHQ API.

 **web** (Next.js 15) - The frontend that brings it all together.
 Subdomain routing gives each DAO their own space (arbitrum.proposals.app, uniswap.proposals.app).
 Built with React 19, Tailwind v4, and wallet integration via RainbowKit.

-**email-service** (Node.js) - Sends notifications for new proposals and ending votes.
+**email-service** (Node.js) - Sends notifications for new discussions, new proposals and ending votes.
 Respects user preferences per DAO with a 24-hour cooldown to prevent spam.

 ## Self-Hosted Infrastructure